-Somalia bombing kills at least 15
+Somalia bombing kills at least 17

 Story highlights

-- Attack was attempt assassinate new military chief, official says
+- Attack was attempt to assassinate new military chief, police said

-- Al Shabaab claimed responsibility
+- Terror group Al-Shabaab claimed responsibility

-(CNN)A suicide car bombing Sunday in the Somali capital Mogadishu killed at least 15 people, Somali police told CNN.
+(CNN)A suicide car bombing Sunday in the Somali capital Mogadishu killed at least 17 people, Somali police said.

+Terror group Al-Shabaab claimed responsibility through a statement on Andalus Radio, its main radio channel.

 Police Capt.
-Osman Mohamed said the attack was an assassination attempt against the new Somali military chief, Ahmed Mohamed Irfid.
+Osman Mohamed said the attack was an attempt to assassinate the new Somali military chief, Gen. Ahmed Mohamed Irfid.

 The attack happened on a busy street between the military academy and the ministry of defense headquarters.

-The bomber tried to drive into a convoy carrying Irfid, but missed and rammed into a minibus carrying passengers.
+The bomber tried to drive into a convoy carrying Irfid, but missed and rammed into a minibus carrying passengers, police said.

 Irfid, who was appointed just three days ago by Somali President Mohamed Farmaajo in a major security shake-up, escaped unharmed.
 Ambulance driver Ahmed Hussein told CNN that some of the injured died on their way to hospital.